Uniswap/org-v1/src/pages/blog/09-uni/index.md

 Uniswap owes its success to the thousands of community members that have joined its journey over the past two years.
 These early community members will naturally serve as responsible stewards of Uniswap.

-15% of UNI _`150,000,000 UNI`_ can immediately be claimed by **historical liquidity providers, users, and SOCKS redeemers/holders** based on a snapshot endingSeptember 1, 2020, at 12:00 am UTC.
+15% of UNI _`150,000,000 UNI`_ can immediately be claimed by **historical liquidity providers, users, and SOCKS redeemers/holders** based on a snapshot ending September 1, 2020, at 12:00 am UTC.

 _4.92% pro-rata to all_ _ **49,192** _ _historical LPs `49,166,400 UNI`_